bweatherson/demons/latest-export.md

 Stage Three
 :    Chooser selects one of two bets.
 Bet R (for right) wins $25 if Demon predicted correctly, and loses $75 if Demon predicted incorrectly.
 Bet W (for wrong) wins $75 if Demon predicted incorrectly, and loses $25 if Demon predicted correctly.

 After this the moves are revealed, and Chooser gets their rewards.
-Here is the strategic form of the game, assuming Demon wants to make correct predictions, and ignoring strategies that differ only in what Chooser does in worlds that are ruled out by their Stage Two choice.
+The strategic form of the game is shown in figure \@ref(fig:betting-against-demon).
+I'm assuming Demon wants to make correct predictions, and ignoring strategies that differ only in what Chooser does in worlds that are ruled out by their Stage Two choice.
 (I'll leave it as an exercise for the reader to confirm that they aren't relevant to the analysis.)

 ```{r, betting-against-demon, cache=TRUE}
 demon_betting_strategic <- tribble(